1Password/onepassword-sdk-js/README.md

 > **Private beta.** Currently available for GitHub Actions via 1Password Credential Broker.

 Instead of a service account token, you can authenticate a workload by providing an OIDC token fetcher and your workload details.
-The SDK calls your `oidcFetcher` to obtain a token when it needs one:
+The SDK calls your `oidcFetcher` to obtain a token when it needs one.

 ## 📖 Learn more